GCU-GenCyber/GenCyber-Camp-24/Principles of Security/Principles of Privileges.md

     + Advanced Persistent Threat (APT) : long-term hacking of something in order to get information over time; could be an organization or person
     + Basically anyone or anything with motive and resources to attack another's IT infrastructure

-Privileged Identity Management provides time-based and approval-based role activation to mitigate the risks of excessive, unnecessary, or misused access permissions on resources that a company cares about.
 Examples of key features of Privileged Identity Management:
 + Provides users temporary permissions to perform privileged tasks and access to Azure AD and Azure resources
 + Assign a role where a user can use the role or have access to materials only within start and end dates
 + Require approval to activate privileged roles